johntitus/bungholio/README.md

 ## Installation

 1. Clone this repo.
+2. `npm install` or `yarn install`
-2. Modify items.json with the name and url of products you want to watch.
+3. Modify items.json with the name and url of products you want to watch.
-3. Create a .env file with the following Twilio attributes
+4. Create a .env file with the following Twilio attributes

 ```
 accountSid=twilioSid